centreon/centreon-documentation/en/administration/secure-platform.md

 If you do not have a certificate validated by an authority, you can generate one on platforms such as [Let's Encrypt](https://letsencrypt.org/).

-> Once your web server is set in HTTPS mode and if you have a Map server on your platform, you have to continue and set it in HTTPS mode either, otherwise,
+> Once your web server is set to HTTPS mode, if you have a MAP server on your platform, you have to set it to HTTPS mode too, otherwise
 > recent web browsers may block the communications between the two servers.
 The procedure is detailed [here](../graph-views/secure-your-map-platform.md#Configure-HTTPS/TLS-on-the-MAP-server).

 Once you have your certificate, perform the following procedure to activate HTTPS mode on your Apache server: